roofit-dev/RooStatsWorkbook/docs/source/simplehypotheses.rst

  O_{\rm prior} = \frac{P(H_{S+B})}{P(H_{B})} = \frac{P(H_{S+B})}{1-P(H_{S+B})}

-The posterior odds ratio is defined as the ratio of posterior probabilities, calculated using Eq~\ref{eq:bayes1}, where the denominators cancel in the ratio,
+The posterior odds ratio is defined as the ratio of posterior probabilities, calculated using Eq ref bayes1, where the denominators cancel in the ratio,

 .. math::